Laboratory Robotics with robot arms

 The laboratory workhorse

-For most laboratory applications we recommend the totaly new R19.
-This may be mounted on a track which can be up to 5 meters long.
+For most laboratory applications we recommend the R19 or where speed and thruput are important the R17HS which can run up to 10 times as fast as typical lab robots without collisions or spilling anything thanks to programmable acceleration and rate of acceleration (known as JERK).
 New advanced drives ensure swift smooth motion and quiet operation in the lab environment.
 DSP technology provides fast multi-axis compound motion plus the ability to multi-task.
-The R14 is a mini-Cartesian robot suitable for positioning plates under fixed positions and similar applications such as the cool storage cabinet below.
+The robot may be mounted on a track which can be up to 4 meters long and will run at up to 2m/sec to reach multiple diverse instruments in minimum time.
+The R14 is a mini-Cartesian robot suitable for positioning plates under fixed positions or as a basis for similar applications such as the cool storage cabinet below.

 Picture Gallery

-Note: Many of the pictures on this page feature the R16 cylindrical format robot but we now supply the totaly new
+Note: Most of the pictures on this page feature the discontinued R16 cylindrical format robot but we now supply the new R19 or R17HS.
+Many are mounted on a track which can be up to 4 meters long.

 R19 simulating micro-plate transfer